alexdicianu/argos/README.md

 ## Getting Started
 1. Install boot2docker, as explained on here: https://docs.docker.com/#installation-guides
-2. Install docker-compose by executing the following curl command in your terminal: `curl -L https://github.com/docker/fig/releases/download/1.1.0-rc2/docker-compose-`uname -s`-`uname -m` > /usr/local/bin/docker-compose; chmod +x /usr`
+2. Install docker-compose by following the instructions from the Installation section below.
 3. Clone this repo locally and go the cloned folder.
 4. Run the following command for initializing the configuration: `./argos init`